alejandro5042/azdo-userscripts/README.md

 # Browser Userscripts For Azure DevOps

-A collection of userscripts to improve the Azure DevOps UI.
+A collection of userscripts to improve the Azure DevOps UI. [(Homepage on GitHub)](https://github.com/alejandro5042/azdo-userscripts)

 These userscripts were tested in Chrome and Firefox with the Tampermonkey extension.
 They may work with other setups.